kadamanas93/secret-message-api/README.md

 It also has an `/health` endpoint for Infra services to verify if the app is healthy.

 The source code is in `*.go` files while the infrastructure is setup in `terraform` directory.
-Make sure to read the README.md under that directory to correctly setup the application infrastructure.
+Make sure to read the README.md under that directory to correctly run the commands in the right order.

 ## Prerequisites